Vanessa Downing: Home and Away

 When Downing left the series in 1990, the part was recast, and taken over at short notice by Debra Lawrance who went on to play the character from 1990 to 1998, with subsequent guest appearances.
 After Lawrance took over the role, the character remarried to Michael Ross (played by Lawrance's husband Dennis Coard) and now known as Pippa Ross, was awarded a fictitious OAM for her services as a foster parent.

 Post-Home and Away

-Post Home and Away Downing has continued to work extensively in theatre, though she has continued to appear on TV.
-She had guest roles in Water Rats, All Saints, Big Sky, G.P., A Country Practice, Bullpitt!, Funeral Going, Double Skulls, Melba and Packed to the Rafters.
+Post-Home and Away, Downing has continued to work extensively in theatre, though she has continued to appear on TV.
+She had guest roles in Water Rats, All Saints, Big Sky, G.P., A Country Practice, Funeral Going, Double Sculls, Melba and Packed to the Rafters.
+Her role as Muriel Johnstone in Bullpitt! during its two season run from 1997–1998 was as part of the main cast.

 Downing also studied law, becoming a part-time lawyer in 2006.
 She specialised in immigration law for many years and worked for a law firm in Sydney.